John Dahlsen

 John Dahlsen is an Australian contemporary environmental artist.
-He uses found objects, primarily ocean litter plastics, from Australian beaches in his work.
+He uses found recycled objects, primarily ocean litter plastics, from predominantly Australian beaches in his work.

 Biography

 Dahlsen studied art from 1977 to 1979 at the Victorian College of the Arts and in 1989 at the Melbourne College of Advanced Education.
 He completed his PhD at Charles Darwin University in 2016.
 In addition to his art, he also lectures at Australian universities and at environmental symposiums around the world.
 He has exhibited work in many solo and group exhibitions since 1979.
 Dahlsen currently lives in Byron Bay, New South Wales, Australia.